nocobase/nocobase/docs/en-US/api/database/index.md

 ### `removeCollection()`

-Remove a defined data table; remove from memory only.
-Call the `sync` method if it is needed to be persisted to the database.
+Remove a defined data table.
+It is to remove from memory only, call the `sync` method if needs to be persisted to the database.

 **Signature**